zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 Because then, the eloquent person said,

-“The eyes down and those who do not wander, the guardian of the root, and those who protect their hearts,
+"The eyes down and those who do not wander, the guardian of the root, and those who protect their hearts,

-The unleakable, and those who are not burned, should be alone like a horn of rhino.”
+The unleakable, and those who are not burned, should be alone like a horn of rhino."

 150. after taking the mark in the family, such as the day tree of the covered leaves,

 [Were] After getting out of home, you should be like a rhinoceros horn alone.

-“After taking the mark in the family”: hair, beard... (medium) long white (Thai version), etc., are known as markers in the family.
-“After taking the mark in the family”: “After the family's mark is abandoned, completely abandoned, after dropping down, after extinction.”
+"After taking the mark in the family": hair, beard... (medium) long white (Thai version), etc., are known as markers in the family.
+"After taking the mark in the family": "After the family's mark is abandoned, completely abandoned, after dropping down, after extinction."
 After taking down the mark in the family.

-“As the tree of the day covered with the leaves”: “As a day ebony tree with dense leaves and thick shade, the same is the man of the righteous man.”
+"As the tree of the day covered with the leaves": "As a day ebony tree with dense leaves and thick shade, the same is the man of the righteous man."
 For such as the day tree of the covered leaves.

-“[With] Surplice at home”: “The unconscious person has cut off all obstacles at home, after cutting off the barriers of his child's wife, after cutting off the barriers of relatives, after cutting off the barriers of friends, after cutting off storage barriers, and shaving off storage barriers After the hair, wrapped
+"[With] Surplice at home": "The unconscious person has cut off all obstacles at home, after cutting off the barriers of his child's wife, after cutting off the barriers of relatives, after cutting off the barriers of friends, after cutting off storage barriers, and shaving off storage barriers After the hair, wrapped